aprovecharLab/vermont-political-candidate-archive/elections/2026/governor/scott-social-democratic-lens-veto-record.md

 ### Healthcare

-Scott's healthcare record is thinner than his labor record but pointed: he vetoed **reference-based pricing legislation (S.190, 2026)** on the grounds that savings should apply system-wide rather than to a subset of payers, and allowed the **H.849 civil action for constitutional deprivations (2026)** to become law without his signature — a measure with direct relevance to accountability for federal immigration enforcement conduct.
+Scott's healthcare record is thinner than his labor record but pointed: he vetoed **reference-based pricing legislation (S.190, 2026)** on the grounds that savings should apply system-wide rather than to a subset of payers.
 Universal publicly-funded healthcare, a plank shared by all four organizations (most centrally DSA and SDUSA), has never been advanced to his desk, so his divergence here is partly inferred rather than demonstrated.
 His stated S.190 reasoning — system-wide affordability — is compatible in rhetoric with universalist social democratic framing while arriving at an anti-interventionist conclusion.

 ### Climate and Environment